 As a result of budget increases, scholarship and facility additions, plus other continued improvements over the last several decades, the University of Notre Dame has positioned all 26 of its varsity sports to compete for championships on an annual basis.
-That across-the-board success was exhibited in 2011-12 by Notre Dame's 17th-place finish (its highest since 2005-06) in the NACDA Directors' Cup Division I all-sports competition (Notre Dame has finished in the top 27 every year since 1998-99).
-Notre Dame's success in women's sports in 2010-11 produced a fifth-place finish in the Capital One Cup standings for women's sports--based on its 2010 NCAA title in women's soccer and its 2011 NCAA runner-up finish in women's basketball.
+That across-the-board success was exhibited in 2012-13 by Notre Dame's ninth-place finish (its highest since sixth place in 2005-06) in the NACDA Directors' Cup Division I all-sports competition.
+Notre Dame has finished in the top 27 every year since 1998-99.
+Notre Dame's success in 2012-13 produced a 12th-place finish in the Capital One Cup standings for men's sports - while Notre Dame ended up 18th in the women's sports competition.

 Of the 29 all-time national championships won by Notre Dame, the last eight NCAA titles have involved a women's team (women's and men's combined fencing crowns in 1994, 2003, 2005 and 2011; women's soccer in 1995, 2004 and 2010; women's basketball in 2000-01).
 From 1995-2003, Notre Dame was one of only four schools in all of Division I to win national championships in three different women's sports.